osifojohn/CampaignConnect/README.md

 ## **Project Overview**

-The \*CampaignConnect frontend application dynamically fetches and displays the following information:
+The CampaignConnect frontend application dynamically fetches and displays the following information:

-- User related data and available added campain information.
+- User related and campain data
+- Add new campain

 ## **Technologies Used**